xdmushui/partner-center-sdk/develop/partner-center-authentication.md

 Partner Center utilizes Azure Active Directory for authentication.
 When interacting with the Partner Center API, SDK, or PowerShell module you must correctly configure an Azure AD application and then request an access token.
 Access tokens obtained using app only or app + user authentication can be used with the Partner Center.
 However, there are two important items that need to be considered

 - You must utilize multi-factor authentication when accessing the Partner Center API using app + user authentication.
 To find more information regarding this change, see [Enable secure application model](enable-secure-app-model.md)
 - Not all of the operations the Partner Center API support app only authentication.
 This means there certain scenarios where you will be required to use app + user authentication.
-Under the *Prerequisites* heading, each [Scenario](https://docs.microsoft.com/partner-center/develop/scenarios) you will find documentation that states whether app only, app + user, app only, or both are supported.
+Under the *Prerequisites* heading on each [Scenario](https://docs.microsoft.com/partner-center/develop/scenarios) article, you will find documentation that states whether app only authentication, app + user authentication, or both are supported.

 ## Initial setup